Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Stacks of DT Type

+\begin{remark} The above results only use the d-critical structure of $\mM$ and not the existence of its $(-1)$-shifted symplectic derived enhancement.
+In fact, using the property that $\mM$ is the truncation of a $(-1)$-shifted symplectic derived Artin stack $\BCal{M}$, Proposition~\ref{existence of d-crit quot} may be strengthened.
+Since we won't need this strengthening in this paper, we are content with just making this remark. \end{remark}

-\begin{rmk} We finally make a remark on the conditions in Definition~\ref{stack of dt type}.
+\begin{remark} We finally make a remark on the conditions in Definition~\ref{stack of dt type}.
 The first condition is there to ensure boundedness.
-The second condition implies the existence of quotient charts as in diagram~\eqref{strong quotient chart}, which will be necessary in order to construct the Kirwan partial desingularization $\tilde{\mM}$ and its good moduli space.
-The third condition is necessary to induce a d-critical structure on $\mM$ which is the crucial component in obtaining a semi-perfect obstruction theory for $\tilde{\mM}$. \end{rmk}
+The second condition implies the existence of quotient charts as in diagram~\eqref{strong quotient chart}, which will be necessary in order to construct the intrinsic stabilizer reduction $\tilde{\mM}$ and its good moduli space.
+The third condition is necessary to induce a d-critical structure on $\mM$ which is the crucial component in obtaining a semi-perfect obstruction theory for $\tilde{\mM}$. \end{remark}